liflab/beepbeep-3-book/markdown/advanced/README.md

 The program then proceeds to a second turn of the loop.
 Method `hasNext` is again called on `p`; in turn, processor `decim` calls `hasNext` on `source`'s pullable and receives the number 1.
 However, what happens after is different.
 Since `decim` only outputs every third event, it cannot output 1 and has to discard it.
 But then, this means that `decim` still does not know if it can output a new event.
 Therefore, it calls `hasNext` and then `next` on `source`'s pullable and receives the number 3; this time, the event can be output.
 It places the number in the output queue, and the call to `p`'s `hasNext` returns `true`.
 This corresponds to the third line of the output.

-As we had remarked early on in this book, a single call to `hasNext` on `p` has resulted on `decim` pulling three events from `source` before returning `true`.
+As noted early on in this book, a single call to `hasNext` on `p` has resulted on `decim` pulling three events from `source` before returning `true`.
 In hard pulling, a processor keeps pulling on its upstream processor until one of two things happen:

-- it can produce an output event; in this case, the call to `hasNext` returns `true`
+- It can produce an output event; in this case, the call to `hasNext` returns `true`.
-- it is told by the upstream processor that no more events will ever come (i.e., its own call to `hasNext` on the upstream processor returns `false`); in this case, the call to `hasNext` returns `false`.
+- It is told by the upstream processor that no more events will ever come (i.e., its own call to `hasNext` on the upstream processor returns `false`); in this case, the call to `hasNext` returns `false`.

 The rest of the program proceeds in the same way.
 Note that, after outputting the number 6, the call to `p`'s `hasNext` that follows returns `false`.
-Indded, `decim` queries and obtains the number 7 from `source`, which it discards; the next call to `hasNext` on `source`'s pullable returns `false` (the source will never output a new event), which entails that `decim` will never output a new event.
+Indeed, `decim` queries and obtains the number 7 from `source`, which it discards; the next call to `hasNext` on `source`'s pullable returns `false` (the source will never output a new event), which entails that `decim` will never output a new event.
 Object `p` remembers this, so that on any subsequent call to `hasNext`, it does not even bother to ask `decim` for new events and directly returns `false`.

 ### Soft pulling